 Sydney Opera House & the Harbour Bridge is a must of course on your first visit to Sydney.
-Don't skip past the Botanical Gardens while you are there.
+If you are a thrill seeker and not afraid of heights, you might wanna join the Bridge Climb.
+Don't skip past the Botanical Gardens while you are at Circular Quay.

 Like with rivalry between Melbourne and Sydney, there is also rivalry within Sydney of who is to claim the better beach.
 Put it to the test and discover both.
 Best way to do this is to make your way there via the coastal walks.
-Spit Bridge to Manly walk, Watsons Bay to Bondi walk or Coogee Beach to bondi walk.
+Spit Bridge to Manly walk, Watsons Bay to Bondi walk or Coogee Beach to Bondi walk.
+When in Manly, make sure to walk all the way to Shelly Beach and have a snorkel if you can as this is a protected marine reserve.
+Up from Shelly Beach also starts a walk with great views over Manly Beach.

 Bondi or Manly Beach